hurc87/makers-week10/README.md

 I also ran the same process on a duplicate method which had been recommended online.
 The function can be found in duplicate2.js .
 The results are below:

-The following graph shows my results compared to the results for the secind method:
+The following graph shows my results compared to the results for the second method:

 ![Duplciate method line graph](https://user-images.githubusercontent.com/37640287/49520999-59348180-f89c-11e8-86a4-61347b768102.png)

 There is a massive difference in the time my function took to run compared to the second version.
 Due to the huge difference in time the second line looks like it has not moved at all!
 Below is the results for arrays up to 25000 items.

 ![Duplcate method small line graph](https://user-images.githubusercontent.com/37640287/49521027-66ea0700-f89c-11e8-9b8e-6e4a301bbbfc.png)

 ### Reversing